alrekr/AcmeCorporation/readme.md

 # AcmeCorporation.
 A simple raffle entry application

 ## Database prerequisites
 This application expects a SQL Server database to be available.
-The appsettings.development.json file contains a connection string that expects a local instance, but you can make it fit your need.
-The development configuration also expects a user AcmeRaffleWriter, which must have these permissions:
+The appsettings.development.json file can contain a connection string (key: `ConnectionString`) you can make it fit your need; prefereably though you should use `secrets.json`.

+The below example configuration creates a user AcmeRaffleWriter, which is created with these permissions:

+- deny all actions to all tables
 - insert and read permissions to the `acme.RaffleParticipant` table;
 - insert, read and update permissions to the `acme.RaffleEntry` table; and,
-- optionally deny read and write to all tables

 ## Example database setup script
 The below script must be run as a user with permissions to create logins, users, databases and tables, eg. a `sysadmin`.